Powered by

 There has always been an argument behind the movements that people in the hilly areas do not have the means to meet their basic needs, in such a situation, the increasing addiction to alcohol is further puncturing their economic condition.

-Sangeeta tells that her husband's alcohol addiction has pushed her family on the path of poverty, and now she also works in a school.
+Sangeeta says that her husband's alcohol addiction has pushed her family on the path of poverty, and now she also works in a school.
 From where some money is received, from which the house runs.
 When her husband did not use to drink, everything was fine.

 Babita Devi, a Panjayat member, says that when people harass women by drinking alcohol, she goes to their house with the sarpanch to explain to them, but the next day they start drinking again.
 The police also come and explain, but this addiction is such that people do not want to give it up.